endruchiu/ai-super-market/replit.md

             - 🟣 Purple dot = Personalized (CF) system recommends this aisle
             - 🟢 Green dot = Hybrid AI system recommends this aisle
         - Multiple dots can appear on the same aisle when different systems recommend products from the same category, providing a comprehensive visual overview of all recommendation sources.
+        - **Interactive Legend**: A clear, visual legend below the store map explains what each colored dot means, featuring gradient-styled dot examples matching the actual recommendation indicators.
         - Highlights and dots automatically clear when the cart is within budget or after checkout.

 ### AI & Recommendations